TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 48/Jeremiah 48.16.md

 ---

-The calamity of Moab is near to come, and his affliction hasteth fast.
+The calamity of Moab is near to come, and his affliction hurries fast.